Pierre Teilhard de Chardin: World travels

-From 1927 to 1928, Teilhard based himself in Paris.
+From 1927 to 1928, Teilhard was based in Paris.
 He journeyed to Leuven, Belgium, and to Cantal and Ariège, France.
 Between several articles in reviews, he met new people such as Paul Valéry and Bruno de Solages, who were to help him in issues with the Catholic Church.

 Answering an invitation from Henry de Monfreid, Teilhard undertook a journey of two months in Obock, in Harar in the Ethiopian Empire, and in Somalia with his colleague Pierre Lamarre, a geologist, before embarking in Djibouti to return to Tianjin.
 While in China, Teilhard developed a deep and personal friendship with Lucile Swan.

 During 1930–1931, Teilhard stayed in France and in the United States.
 During a conference in Paris, Teilhard stated: "For the observers of the Future, the greatest event will be the sudden appearance of a collective humane conscience and a human work to make."
 From 1932 to 1933, he began to meet people to clarify issues with the Congregation for the Doctrine of the Faith regarding Le Milieu divin and L'Esprit de la Terre.
 He met Helmut de Terra, a German geologist in the International Geology Congress in Washington, D.C.

 Teilhard participated in the 1935 Yale–Cambridge expedition in northern and central India with the geologist Helmut de Terra and Patterson, who verified their assumptions on Indian Paleolithic civilisations in Kashmir and the Salt Range Valley.
 He then made a short stay in Java, on the invitation of Dutch paleontologist Gustav Heinrich Ralph von Koenigswald to the site of Java Man.
 A second cranium, more complete, was discovered.
 Professor von Koenigswald had also found a tooth in a Chinese apothecary shop in 1934 that he believed belonged to a three-meter-tall ape, Gigantopithecus, which lived between one hundred thousand and around a million years ago.
 Fossilized teeth and bone (dragon bones) are often ground into powder and used in some branches of traditional Chinese medicine.